va7sdf/va7sdf.github.io/_posts/2016-02-08-raspberry-pi-flight-tracker.md

 #### Manual Install

 These instructions are based on the instruction found within the FR24 forum post [New Flightradar24 feeding software for Raspberry Pie](http://forum.flightradar24.com/threads/8908-New-Flightradar24-feeding-software-for-Raspberry-Pie?p=66479#post66479) [*sic*].

-Based on already having an account with FR.

-I've included screenshots for each instruction demonstrating the expected output.

 1. Import FR24 signing key